luzmo-official/custom-chart-builder/README.md

 ### Interacting with the Dashboard

-Your custom chart can interact with other items in the dashboard by sending events to the parent window.
-There are two main types of events you can send:
+Your custom chart can interact with the dashboard and other items in the dashboard by sending events to the parent window.
+There are three types of events you can send:

-#### Filter event (setFilter)
+#### Filter event (`setFilter`)

 Filter events allow your chart to filter data in other dashboard items.
 The filter structure must match the `ItemFilter` type from the `@luzmo/dashboard-contents-types` library.